Why You Need Multiple Savings Accounts

 Saving money is one of the most fundamental things you should do in your journey to financial freedom.
 You need to save for emergencies, new vehicles, travel, annual expenses and a whole host of other things.
 And the more your organize your savings, the more success you’ll have.

-When you first started banking as a young person, you probably opened a savings account.
-And for much of your early life, you could probably get by with just a single savings account, because your financial life was fairly simple.
-But now that you’re an adult with a more complex set of responsibilities, having just one savings account probably isn’t enough to get the job done.
-If you try to save for all of your various expenses in one single account, you’re likely to make mistakes and misappropriate some of that money.
+When you first started banking, you probably opened a savings account.
+That single account served you fine early on when you enjoyed a simple financial life.
+But now that you’re an adult with a more complex set of responsibilities, having just one savings account probably isn’t enough to get the job done.Having multiple savings accounts can make you a bona fide financial wizard. tweet this!

 1) Emergency Savings

 Most experts suggest having 3-6 months worth of expenses stored up in an emergency account.
 Once you get there, set this account aside and don’t touch it unless you have a true emergency that you can’t pay for with your regular budget.

 2) Set-Aside Savings

 A lot of expenses come up once or twice a year, and it can be difficult to account for these in a monthly budget.
 But you can solve this problem by using a set-aside savings account that automatically draws some money out of your checking account every month.

 You don’t use this account to store money for the long term or to accrue a lot of interest.
 Instead, it’s more of a temporary holding account.
 Set up an automatic transfer out of your checking account each month that puts money into this account.
 Then take money out of the account when you need to.